255kb/stack-on-a-budget/pages/app-hosting.md

 [Pricing page](https://www.openshift.com/pricing/index.html)

-* *OpenShift is launching a new v3 with 30 days limited developer preview.
-Sign up are closed since August 1st 2016 for the previous version with 3 free small gears.
-It is not clear yet if the v3 will come with a free tier or not.
-Information below are related to the v2.*
-* *Free tier*: 3 small gears (1 CPU, 512MB memory and 1GB storage)
+* *Free tier*: 1 project, 2GB memory, 2GB storage, no custom domain
-* *Pros*: no time limitation, gears can be used to deploy apps in a lot of languages and/or databases, many deployment templates are provided
+* *Pros*: gears can be used to deploy apps in a lot of languages and/or databases, many deployment templates are provided
 * *Limitations*: deployment requires installation of OpenShift app, 'idle' apps take longer to load (>30s)

 ## Zeit Now